Why is ProThinker able to add value to Institutional Investors?

 Objective, Quantitative-based Research

 Stockbroking firms may be reluctant to recommend sells or give low stock valuations for fear of offending the management of listed companies or for fear of losing investment banking business.
+Furthermore, analysts tend to herd together and give similar recommendations and target prices for fear of being the only one getting it wrong.
 Institutional Investors that rely heavily on stockbrokers’ recommendation may be susceptible to these types of biases.
 We are able to provide you with reports that are objective because our reports are quantitative-based and we are not affiliated to any investment bank.
+With large amounts of money at stake in investments, it is worth getting a second opinion on your stock recommendations.

 Portfolio managers usually read the research reports of analysts and then make a decision whether to invest in a stock or not.
 Using this method, the portfolio manager will be considering the same stocks that many other investors are considering.
 And the stock price may have already reflected the higher investor interest.
 Why not look at attractive stocks that not many investors have noticed?
 With so many stocks listed in the stock market, why be limited to the small number of stocks that are well covered by analysts?